daisybio/cyanus/README.md

 The public web interace is available at https://exbio.wzw.tum.de/cyanus/.

+The source code can be found in ui/, server/, functions/, server.R and ui.R.

-The docker image for our shiny app is publicly available at [Docker Hub](https://hub.docker.com/repository/docker/quirinmanz/cytof_pipeline).
+Additionally, a docker image for our shiny app is publicly available at [Docker Hub](https://hub.docker.com/repository/docker/quirinmanz/cytof_pipeline).
 First, make sure docker is installed on your machine.
 Then run